-Learn, how to combine the right visuals to create a branding that gives an impression of an exclusive, luxury brand – brand styling 4 shows how Group 4 visuals are suitable for attracting people who are looking for a high-end, exclusive product.
-Usually, with this kind of branding, the products’ price is significantly higher average.
+Learn, how to combine the right visuals to create a branding that gives an impression of an exclusive, luxury brand – Brand Design 4 shows how Group 4 visuals are suitable for attracting people who are looking for a high-end, exclusive product.
+You will see what colors are considered luxury brand colors, and what kinds of visuals go well with them, creating a cool, harmonious look.
+Usually, with this kind of branding, the products’ price is significantly higher than average.

 Learn all about other personalities:

-- Group 1- Brand Styling 1: How To Brand a Youthful, Open, and Happy Business.
+- Group 1- Brand Design 1: How To Brand a Youthful, Open, and Happy Brand.

-- Group 2- Brand Styling 2: How To Brand an Elegant, Feminine Business.
+- Group 2- Brand Design 2: How To Brand an Elegant, Feminine Brand.

-- Group 3- Brand Styling 3: How To Style an Earthy, Community-Focused Business
+- Group 3- Brand Design 3: How To Style an Earthy, Community-Focused Brand

 Specific, exclusive, self-confident.